-"CDS" means CDS Clearing and Depository Services Inc.

-"CDS Participant" means a participant in CDS.

-"Closing Market Price" means the closing price of the Units on the TSX (or such other stock exchange on which the Units are listed, if the Units are no longer listed on the TSX) or, if there was no trade on the relevant Monthly Redemption Date, the average of the last bid and last asking prices of the Units on the TSX (or such other stock exchange on which the Units are listed, if the Units are no longer listed on the TSX).

-"CRA" means the Canada Revenue Agency.

-"Custodian" means RBC Investor Services Trust in its capacity as custodian under the Custodian Agreement, as appointed from time to time by the Manager.
+- "CDS" means CDS Clearing and Depository Services Inc. - "CDS Participant" means a participant in CDS. - "Closing Market Price" means the closing price of the Units on the TSX (or such other stock exchange on which the Units are listed, if the Units are no longer listed on the TSX) or, if there was no trade on the relevant Monthly Redemption Date, the average of the last bid and last asking prices of the Units on the TSX (or such other stock exchange on which the Units are listed, if the Units are no longer listed on the TSX). - "CRA" means the Canada Revenue Agency. - "Custodial Services Agreement" means the custodial services agreement entered into by the Fund and the Custodian dated as of September 15, 2016, as it may be amended from time to time. - "Custodian" means CIBC Mellon Trust Company in its capacity as custodian under the Custodial Services Agreement, as appointed from time to time by the Manager.